Online Estimation and Community Detection of Network Point Processes for Event Streams: Technical Conditions

 \section{Technical Conditions}

-In this section, we provide the details of theoretical analyses of our proposed algorithm.
+In this section, we provide the details of theoretical analyses of our proposed algorithm under dense event setting, that is, integration of intensity function $\lambda_{ij}(t)$ over window length $dT$ is $\Theta(1)$.

 Different from the analysis of regular online algorithms, the key difficulties in our setting are (1) the model we consider is a latent class network model with complicated dynamics, (2) the proposed algorithm involves approximation steps.
 Before the proof of the main results, we first introduce some notation and definitions.
 In the following, we use variables $c_0 - c_3$, $C$, and $\delta$ to denote some constants which may vary from the place to place. $\theta^{\ast}$, $z^{\ast}$ represents the true parameter and latent class membership, respectively. \begin{itemize} \item[C0] [\textbf {Window Size}] Assume time window $dT$ is some fixed constant which is determined a priori. \item[C1] [\textbf {Expectation}] Define the normalized log likelihood over a single time window,

-For simplicity, we assume the expectation of data process is stationary, i.e, $\bar{l}_w (\theta|z) = \mathbb E^{\ast} l_{\omega}(\theta|z)$ does not depend on window number.
+For simplicity, we assume the expectation of data process is stationary, i.e, $\bar{l}_w (\theta \vert z) = \mathbb E^{\ast} l_{\omega}(\theta \vert z)$ does not depend on the window number $w$.
 Here the expectation is taken with respect to all observed data under the true process. \item[C2] [\textbf {Latent Membership Identification}] Assume